Sona-Fathima12/VSDIAT-openlane/README.md

 ![WhatsApp Image 2025-06-12 at 8 38 51 PM (3)](https://github.com/user-attachments/assets/081eba33-fe35-4c61-856d-fe5332e73256)

-This image shows the top-level layout of a System-on-Chip (SoC) design based on the RISC-V architecture, which includes a variety of blocks used in integrated circuit (IC) design.
-This layout helps VLSI designers understand how the digital logic, analog IPs, and I/O interfaces are arranged on the chip.
+This image shows the top level layout of a System on Chip (SoC) design based on the RISCV architecture, which includes a variety of blocks used in integrated circuit (IC) design.
+This layout helps VLSI designer understand how the digital logic, analog IP, and I/O interfaces are arranged on the chip.
 It is part of the physical design or floorplanning process in chip design.
-A typical chip consists of RISCV SoC,SRAM,dac,adc0,adc1,PLL,SPI,gpiobank; in that SRAM,dac,adc,PLL are Foundry IP's and the rest are Macros.
+A typical chip consist of RISCV SoC,SRAM,dac,adc0,adc1,PLL,SPI,gpiobank; in that SRAM,dac,adc,PLL are Foundry IP's and the rest are Macros.
 Foundry IPs and macros are pre-designed, verified blocks provided by semiconductor foundries (like TSMC or GlobalFoundries) that include essential components such as memory, I/O cells, PLLs, and standard cells, used to speed up and standardize chip design.

 A **Foundry** in chip design refers to a company that manufactures semiconductor chips (like processors) based on designs provided by other companies.